VirusTotal/yara/docs/modules/elf.rst

 .. versionadded:: 3.2.0

 The ELF module is very similar to the :ref:`pe-module`, but for ELF files.
-This module exposes most of the fields present in a ELF header.
+This module exposes most of the fields present in an ELF header.
 Let's see some examples::

     import "elf"